 - #1.
-We recommend the governor appoint a Statewide Public Health & Corrections COVID-19 Coordinator to work in close collaboration with a team to support jails and prisons in complying with CDC and OSHA guidelines and make recommendations regarding pandemic practices, policies, and procedures in prisons and jails. - #2: Decarceration or controlled evacuation to enable proper social distancing. - #3.
-Ensure appropriate health care treatment, including evacuation where symptomatic, for all incarcerated people who test positive. - #4.
+The Governor should appoint a Statewide Independent Public Health Monitor over all jails and prisons. - #2: Decarceration or controlled evacuation to enable proper social distancing. - #3.
+Evacuate all positive to medical facility for observation/treatment - #4.
 Enable social distancing as the cornerstone of mitigation - #5.
 Prioritize Testing, Hygiene, and Sanitation - #6.
 Adopt measures to address COVID-19 related mental health concerns: - #7.
 LDH to work in collaboration with DOC to provide real-time, publicly available data on COVID-19 deaths, cases, and facility COVID-19 preparedness and response protocols: